Hexworks/zircon/README.md

 ## Getting Started

-If you want to start work with Zircon you can either add it to your project as a Maven dependency or you can try out the skeleton projects ([Java](https://github.com/Hexworks/zircon.skeleton.java), [Kotlin](https://github.com/Hexworks/zircon.skeleton.kotlin)) which come with batteries included.
+If you want to start working with Zircon you can either add it to your project as a Maven dependency or you can try out the skeleton projects ([Java](https://github.com/Hexworks/zircon.skeleton.java), [Kotlin](https://github.com/Hexworks/zircon.skeleton.kotlin)) which come with batteries included.

 The official [documentation site][zircon-docs] is also a great place to start.
-The examples are documented on the [Zircon Examples](https://hexworks.org/zircon/examples/) page *(under construction)*
+The examples are also documented on the [Zircon Examples](https://hexworks.org/zircon/examples/) page *(under construction)*.

 If you like learning by doing check out the source of *Zircon* from [here](https://github.com/Hexworks/zircon) and you can run the examples for yourself.
 If you are using *Java* start [here](https://github.com/Hexworks/zircon/tree/master/zircon.jvm.examples/src/main/java/org/hexworks/zircon/examples).
 Alternatively if you use *Kotlin* the code can be found [here](https://github.com/Hexworks/zircon/tree/master/zircon.jvm.examples/src/main/kotlin/org/hexworks/zircon).

 If you just want to peruse the *Zircon* API navigate [here][api].
 Everything which is intended to be part of the public API is there.

-If you'd like to talk to us, join us on our [Discord Server][discord]
+If you'd like to talk to us, join us on our [Discord Server][discord].

 ### Adding Zircon as a Maven Dependency